 An epidemic is defined by the Merriam-Webster dictionary as something that “[affects or tends] to affect a disproportionally large number of individuals within a population, community, or region at the same time.”
 Similarly, the Oxford dictionary defines an epidemic as “a sudden, widespread occurrence of an undesirable phenomenon.”

-In terms health and medicine, an epidemic typically refers to an outbreak of some sort of contagion or disease.
-These kinds of epidemics really only refers to infectious agents.
-However, non-infectious diseases like diabetes and obesity can also be described as epidemics since they persist in “epidemic proportions” in the United States.
-The same can unfortunately be said about drug abuse— especially opioids.
-The epidemic of opioid drug abuse, both prescription and illicit, has been dubbed The National Opioid Crisis.
+Regarding health and medicine, an epidemic typically refers to an outbreak of a contagion or disease.
+Now, most people would think of these kinds of outbreaks usually as infectious.
+However, non-infectious diseases like diabetes and obesity also fall into the category of an epidemic.
+This is because both conditions persist in “epidemic proportions” in the United States.
+Unfortunately, that same label applies to drug abuse— especially opioid abuse.
+The epidemic of opioid addiction, both prescription and illicit, has been dubbed The National Opioid Crisis.

 The National Opioid Crisis

-Back in the late 1990s when opioid medications were still growing in popularity, many pharmaceutical companies had the medical community convinced that opioids did not have any addictive properties.
+Back in the late 1990s, when opioid medications were still growing in popularity, many pharmaceutical companies had the medical community convinced that opioids did not have any addictive properties.
 This misguidance led more and more healthcare providers to prescribe opioid pain relievers— and at greater rates.
 The truth about the addictive nature of opioids didn’t become clear until after the widespread non-medical misuse of these medications began.
 Today, healthcare providers and pharmaceutical companies alike are slowly becoming more hesitant to prescribe opioid medications if alternatives are available.
-So far, the severity of the opioid crisis can be described by the following statistics:
+So far, the severity of the opioid crisis is apparent in the following statistics:

 - as much as 29% of patients who are prescribed opioids misuse them

 - 8% to 12% of these patients go on to develop an opioid use disorder